Pittsburgh Family Photographer | Mary Beth Miller Photography

 I want your family photo session to be unique to your family.
 I do not want you to ever feel stress while preparing for our session.
 In fact, I do not want my clients to do anything to prepare for our session!
 The last thing a Mom needs is to add stress to her life or a few shopping trips for new clothes (with the children that are melting down in the mall) or to make appointments to get everyone a new haircut before our session.

 EMBRACE REAL LIFE.

 And this is exactly what I encourage my clients to do.

-When you look at your photos from our session in 10 or 20 years, I want you to remember that favorite yellow dress your daughter wore for 2 years.
-I want you to remember how your son never wanted to take off his super hero cape.
+When you look at your photos from our session in 10 or 20 years, I want you to remember that favorite yellow dress your daughter wore for two years.
+I want you to remember how your son never wanted to take off his superhero cape.
 I want you to remember the fun and relaxing time you had just hanging out at home.
 I want you to remember how life really was, even the craziness of it all.

 And more importantly, I want your children to remember how life was.
 How their house looked and how much their Mom and Dad loved on them.
-I want them to remember your messy pony tail and favorite shirt that you rocked for over a decade while you were in the midst of Motherhood.
+I want them to remember your messy ponytail and a favorite shirt that you rocked for a decade while you were in the midst of Motherhood.

 A few years later we had another family photo session with a different family photographer that was traveling through Pittsburgh.
-This time, we wore our old jeans and t-shirts…or no shirts and we hung out around the farm and we were comfortable and we were relaxed and most importantly, we were ourselves.
+This time, we wore our old jeans and t-shirts…or no shirts for one of my boys and we hung out around the farm and we were comfortable and we were relaxed and most importantly, we were ourselves.
 And it shows in the images.

 ~All images by Mary Beth Miller Photography ~